TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/upstream-authentication.md

 The `<credentials>` are a base64 encoded concatenation of a client username and password, joined by a single colon `:`.

-Tyk supports Basic Authentication as a method for authenticating **clients** with the **Gateway** - you can use Tyk Gateway or Dashboard to create Basic Auth users, as explained in the [documentation]{{{< ref "basic-config-and-security/security/authentication-authorization/basic-auth#protect-your-api-with-basic-authentication" >}}}.
+Tyk supports Basic Authentication as a method for authenticating **clients** with the **Gateway** - you can use Tyk Gateway or Dashboard to create Basic Auth users, as explained in the [documentation]({{< ref "basic-config-and-security/security/authentication-authorization/basic-auth#protect-your-api-with-basic-authentication" >}}).

 If your **upstream service** is protected using Basic Authentication then similarly, Tyk will need to provide user credentials, registered with the upstream, in the request.